 The Cambridge Amateur Radio Association (CARA) came into existence on December 4, 1913, when a group of wireless radio operators formed the Wireless Association of Cambridge.
 The founders were Roy Waller, J. Homer McMunn, Edward “Tom” Sarchet, George Rubicam, George Robey, Don Hinton, Paul Simcox, E.D.
 Shipley, Ray Sears, and Miss Nellie Waller 8ACU, (Roy’s sister).
 Nellie Waller was the first licensed female radio operator in the area, the second female operator in the state of Ohio, and only the fourth in the entire United States.

 In 1914, Roy Waller 8CL was the first wireless station on the air in Cambridge.
 He founded the first commercial broadcast station, WEBE, which later was changed to WALR in Zanesville, which eventually became WHIZ.
-Roy’s son, Clarence “Clancy” Waller W8CL, is a member of the Cambridge Amateur Radio Association today.
+Roy’s son, Clarence “Clancy” Waller W8CL, was also a member of the Cambridge Amateur Radio Association.

 In 1949, The Cambridge Amateur Radio Association obtained permission from Nicholson’s family to adopt his call, W8VP, as their own, in his honor.
 The ensuing petition to the FCC was granted.
 W8VP is now heard as the identifier, both voice and CW, on the club’s repeater system.

-In 1999, with CARA’s assistance, W8FHF formed an organization called the Multi-County Coalition of Eastern Ohio (MCC).
-The MCC consists of about 110 hams from nine counties who meet three to four times a year to coordinate radio communications for disasters and large public events.
+In 1999, with CARA’s assistance, Sonny Alfman, W8FHF, formed an organization called the Multi-County Coalition of Eastern Ohio (MCC).
+The MCC consisted of about 110 hams from nine counties who meet three to four times a year to coordinate radio communications for disasters and large public events.
+MCC disbanded in 2010.

 With the turn of the 21st century, amateur TV and digital communications appeared.
 CARA members continue to be at the leading edge of technology, following the example set by our founders.
 Hams communicate across town and around the globe using various technologies such as CW, voice, video, and computers.